 Significant attention is given to guide the students to program the algorithms presented in the lectures.

-It is expected that the student after attendi ng the course will be able to: Understand the fundamentals of image fi Itering in the spatial and frequency domain, frequency content of an image, tomograph ic reconstruction, color content and multiresolution analysis of images. , Understand basic image analysis methods s that generally follow image processing algorithms in an image understanding syste asic problems and research fields in digital image processing, as well as know about the respe - Program image processing algorithms applying the related theory.
-General Competences Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following a Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary technology Respect for difference and multiculturalism Adapting to new situations Decision-making Respect for the natural environment Showing social, professional and ethical responsibility and Working independently sensitivity to gender issues Team work Criticism and self-criticism Working in an international environment Production of free, creative and inductive thinking Working in an interdisciplinary environment 0.1 Production of new research ideas Others Production of free, creative and inductive thinking
+It is expected that the student after attending the course will be able to:

+- Understand the fundamentals of image filtering in the spatial and frequency domain, frequency content of an image, tomographic reconstruction, color content and multiresolution analysis of images. - Understand basic image analysis methods that generally follow image processing algorithms in an image understanding system. - Have a good understanding of the most basic problems and research fields in digital image processing, as well as know about the respective state-of-the-art technologies. - Program image processing algorithms applying the related theory.

+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

+Search for, analysis and synthesis of data and information, with the use of the necessary technology

+Adapting to new situations Decision-making Working independently Team work

+Working in an international environment Working in an interdisciplinary environment

+Project planning and management Respect for difference and multiculturalism Respect for the natural environment